 U.S. stocks declined, sending the Standard & Poor’s 500 Index down a third day, amid disappointing results at United Parcel Service Inc. and after Moody’s Investors Service’s cut the outlook on Germany’s rating.

-UPS (UPS), the largest package-delivery company and an economic bellwether, slumped 3.7 percent as it cut its forecast after a drop in international package sales dragged quarterly profit below estimates.
+UPS (UPS:US), the largest package-delivery company and an economic bellwether, slumped 3.7 percent as it cut its forecast after a drop in international package sales dragged quarterly profit below estimates.
 Whirlpool Corp.
-(WHR) lost 4.6 percent as the home appliance maker reported earnings that trailed forecasts.
+(WHR:US) lost 4.6 percent as the home appliance maker reported earnings that trailed forecasts.
 DeVry Inc., a provider of education services, tumbled 26 percent after saying it plans to cut 570 jobs amid declining enrollment.

 The S&P 500 slipped 0.5 percent to 1,343.39 at 10:17 a.m. in New York.
 The benchmark gauge has fallen 2.4 percent in three days.
 The Dow Jones Industrial Average lost 73.68 points, or 0.6 percent, to 12,647.78.
 Trading in S&P 500 companies was up 7.9 percent from the 30-day average at this time of day.